-- If the minor possesses or exhibits the firearm in a public place or possesses or exhibits the firearm in the presence of another person in a careless, reckless, or threatening manner: a misdemeanor punishable by imprisonment for up to 93 days or a fine of up to \$500, or both - If the minor discharges the firearm to injure themselves or another individual: a felony punishable by imprisonment for up to five years or a fine of up to \$5,000, or both. - If the minor discharges the firearm to inflict death upon themselves or another individual: a felony punishable by imprisonment for up to 15 years or a fine of up to \$7,500, or both.
+- A misdemeanor punishable by imprisonment for up to 93 days or a fine of up to \$500, or both. - If the minor uses the firearm to injure themselves or another individual and the individual who failed to secure the firearm knew or should have known that the minor was likely to use the firearm for self-injury or to injure another: a felony punishable by imprisonment for up to five years or a fine of up to \$5,000, or both. - If the minor uses the firearm to inflict death on themselves or another individual and the individual who failed to secure the firearm knew or should have known that the minor was likely to use the firearm for self-injury or to injure another: a felony punishable by imprisonment for up to 15 years or a fine of up to \$7,500, or both.